VA Loan Vs. Conventional Loan: What’s The Difference, And Which Loan Is Better For You?

 Here are the credit score requirements for conventional and VA loans:

-- VA loans: Because the government insures VA loans, lenders can offer lower credit score requirements than conventional loans.
-Some lenders may still require a 620-credit score, but a 580 score can qualify you for a VA loan with Rocket Mortgage®.
+• VA loans: Because the government insures VA loans, lenders can offer more relaxed credit score requirements than conventional loans.
+Some lenders may still require a 620 credit score.

 VA Loan Vs. Conventional Loan: Down Payment